voxsim/knowledge/computer-science/data-structures/tree.md

 }
 ```

-A tree is a DAG (Directed Acyclic Graph).

 *Binary Tree vs Binary Search Tree*
 Binary search tree imposes the condition that, for all nodes, the left children are less than or equal to the current node, which is less then all the right nodes.